XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 [`view/7_renderer.js`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/js/view/7_renderer.js).

 Up until now we have enabled our app to query and display data from the XRPL.
 Now it's time to actively participate in the ledger by enabling out application to send transactions.
-For now, you can stick to sending direct XRP payments because there are more complexities involved in sending issued tokens.
+For now, we can stick to sending direct XRP payments because there are more complexities involved in sending issued tokens.

 But before that, it is time to take that wallflowery appearance of our application and give it a more usable and